angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 another Wish.
 Draw-4 spells like Infernal Contract can be powerful value engines with Past in Flames, letting you see several more extra cards than cantrips alone could.
-Using Past in Flames is also mana hungry, and is uniquely hungry for {{R}}, since you need it for 2 Wishes and PiF itself.
+Using Past in Flames is also mana hungry, and is uniquely hungry for {R}, since you need it for 2 Wishes and PiF itself.
 Keep this in mind when considering a PiF line.

 A few quick notes on other alternative storm engine options that DON'T see play